 - Crime Rate: Safer than 15% of U.S. cities

-Boston is one of the best places to live on the East Coast, and it’s great for singles, too!
-This Massachusetts city offers a rich American history, exciting pro sports scene, excellent city walkability, and tons of outdoor recreation.
+Boston is one of the best places to live on the East Coast—and it’s great for singles, too!
+The Massachusetts capital offers rich American history, an exciting pro sports scene, and tons of outdoor recreation.
 In addition, Beantown is one of the best college towns in America!
-It’s home to major universities like MIT and Harvard University, making it an ideal place for singles who also want to earn a degree!
+It’s home to major schools like MIT and Harvard University, making it an ideal place for singles who also want to earn a degree.

 Things to Do in Boston

-Do the seventh inning stretch at the historic Fenway Park while watching the Boston Red Sox (MLB) play, or root for other local teams like the New England Patriots (NFL) and the Boston Celtics (NBA).
+Do the seventh-inning stretch at the historic Fenway Park while watching the Boston Red Sox (MLB) play, or root for other local teams like the New England Patriots (NFL) and Boston Celtics (NBA).
 Pick up fresh local produce, delicious pastries, and handcrafted goods at Boston Public Market.
-Take a walk along the sand at Crane Beach.
-Spend an afternoon outside at Rose Kennedy Greenway in Downtown Boston.
-Check out the views at Boston Sail Loft, which serves up seafood favorites like Lobster Rolls and New England Clam Chowder.
-Get an authentic Irish pub experience at The Black Rose while drinking pints of beer and eating Reuben Springrolls.
-Try speciality cocktails like the Sad Panda or the Samurai Sour at Banyan Bar + Refuge.
-Or tour the Samual Adams Brewery, where you can sample a flight of beers in the taproom.
+Spend an afternoon outside and ride the carousel at Rose Kennedy Greenway in Downtown Boston.
+Dive into American history with Boston tours like The Revolutionary Story Tour and WeVenture Boston.
+Tour the Samual Adams Brewery and sample a flight of beers in the taproom.
+Try specialty cocktails like the Blood Orange Sangria or The White Lotus at Banyan Bar + Refuge.
+Get an authentic Irish pub experience at The Black Rose while drinking pints of beer and enjoying a Roisin Dubh Club.
+Or check out the views at Boston Sail Loft, which serves up seafood favorites like New England Lobster and Boston’s Best Fish and Chips.

 - Population: 2,714,017